 4. Women never pay alimony

-While men once were the principal breadwinners in marriages, the nature of the American family and its finances has changed.
+Men once were the principal breadwinners in traditional marriages, but the nature of the American family and its finances has changed.
 In many relationships, the woman now is the top earner.

-“If the wife is the breadwinner and the husband has a lower-paying job and/or is the custodial parent of the children, it’s quite common for women to pay alimony,” Justin Wood, a mediator and arbitrator in Oklahoma City, tells Money Talks News.
+“If the wife is the breadwinner and the husband has a lower-paying job and/or is the custodial parent of the children, it’s quite common for women to pay alimony,” Justin Wood, a mediator and arbitrator serving the central Oklahoma area, tells Money Talks News.

 5. You can judge the quality of divorce attorneys by their fees

-While people tend to get what they pay for when it comes divorce attorneys, the difference in hourly rates isn’t a good indicator of the quality of their work, Denver-based attorney, arbitrator and mediator James Cordes tells Money Talks News.
+While people tend to get what they pay for when it comes to divorce attorneys, the difference in hourly rates isn’t a good indicator of the quality of their work, Colorado attorney, arbitrator and mediator James Cordes tells Money Talks News.

 He recommends that you look for a divorce attorney you can relate to who will work to get you the best result without overcharging.